qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 The dashboard automatically refreshes every 60 seconds with real-time status updates.

+*packages.txt* contains necessary apt package for streamlit server to install the deprecated python packages in order for the app to work.

 ## Features

 - **LLM API Monitoring**: OpenAI, DeepSeek, Gemini, Anthropic, Perplexity, LangSmith, LlamaIndex, and Dify